-61. Ineligible receiver downfield
+58. Ineligible receiver downfield

 First and 10 on the B-20.
 Flanker A88 moves up onto the line of scrimmage and "covers up" tight end A80 making him ineligible.
 A80 goes downfield and catches a pass at the B-8 where he is tackled.
+There are no flags on the play.
 RULING: Not reviewable.
-A 1-Goal on B-8.
+A 1/Goal @ B-8.

-62. Legality of Pass
+59. Legality of Pass

 First and 10 on the A-20.
 A10 is under pressure at the A-15 and throws a pass which lands incomplete behind the line of scrimmage.
-The Referee flags A10 for intentional grounding.
+The referee flags A10 for intentional grounding.
 Eligible receiver A22 was within two yards of the ball when it hit the ground.
 RULING: Not reviewable.
 Intentional grounding, A 2-15 on A-15.

-63. Passer stepping out of bounds
+60. Passer stepping out of bounds